Utkarsh13-ray/Table-Tap/README.md

 To run this project locally, follow these steps:

 Clone the repository.

-bash
-Copy code
 git clone https://github.com/your-username/table-tap.git

 Install dependencies.

-bash
-Copy code
-cd table-tap
 npm install

 Start the development server.

-bash
-Copy code
 npm run dev

 Open your browser and navigate to http://localhost:3000 to view the application.

 Contributions and Contact
 If you have suggestions, enhancements, or would like to contribute, feel free to reach out.
-Contact us at your-email@example.com.
+Contact us at utkarshdwivedi130903@gmail.com.

 License
 This project is licensed under the MIT License.